Jack112-create/Dev-Adventures/README.md

 * As a user, I want a message to be displayed to notify me if I have gotten a question correct or incorrect.

+#### Technologies

+* Random
+    - The random module was used to receive random choices from lists and to shuffle items in a list.

+* Time
+    - The time module allowed me to set certain time intervals that the player would have to wait for until the next part of the game would execute.

+* OS
+    - The OS module allowed me to create the clear_terminal function so that any text displayed in the terminal would be removed when the function was invoked.

 ### Testing

 #### Manual Testing